sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Hanuman whispered to himself, barely more than breath, “The house may rot, but the heart still beats true.”

 That night, as whispers curled like smoke through the halls, Hanuman slipped a folded note beneath Ram’s door.
 A small act of faith in a world unraveling.

-## Whispers in the Halls

-Ram heard the whispers before he saw the faces.
-Courtiers turned away, eyes clouded with doubt.
-Surpanakha’s stories were poison, seeping into every corner.

-Kind to her?
-Ram thought bitterly.
-Estranged from Bharath and Lakshman?
-The truth is darker.

-## The Great Hall

-The oil lamps guttered.
-Shadows licked the walls like tongues.
-Ram's knuckles whitened against the pillar.
-The carvings bit into his palm—lotuses swallowing their own stems.

-Raavani's throne gleamed dull as an old knife.
-She leaned forward, her breath sour with betel nut.
-"Truth is what survives," she said.
-Her gold collar pressed into her neck like a noose.

-Ram's ribs creaked.
-The pain was a living thing now, curled behind his breastbone.
-"Lies make poor foundations."

-Kumbhini toyed with her hairpin.
-The point glinted.
-"Says the man whose house crumbles."

-Surpanakha’s eyes flicked to Kausalya’s portrait—the artist had captured the vein bulging at her temple, a frozen echo of worry long passed.
-"Your son spits at your brother's shadow," she said.
-"Your wife laughs behind her hand.
-What truth sustains you?"

-The garland over Ram's head shed petals.
-One stuck to his sweat-slick neck.
-Ram’s vision blurred at the edges, the weight of the garland heavy on his neck, petals falling like silent accusations

 ## The Night Cough